raynmetal/game-of-ur/docs/systems/toymaker-engine/render_system.md

 - ToyMaker::ResizeRenderStage -- Responsible for scaling a texture from its render dimensions (used by its pipeline) to its target dimensions (requested by the viewport controlling the render system).

-At present, rendering pipelines cannot be configured, only selected from built-in options.
+At present, rendering pipelines cannot be configured, only selected from built-in options (ToyMaker::ViewportNode::RenderConfiguration::RenderType).
 The render system currently supports two pipelines:

 ### The 3D rendering pipeline